-Pro-Regime Gunman Opens Fire On Iranian Protestors As Riots Continue For Second Night
+Pro-Regime Gunman Opens Fire On Iranian Protesters As Riots Continue For Second Night

 — NCRI Women's Committee (@womenncri) November 28, 2019

-Though this was the first reportedly fatality, other protestors have reported brutal methods of attempting to disperse the crowds.
+Though this was the first reportedly fatality, other protesters have reported brutal methods of attempting to disperse the crowds.
 As reported by The New York Times, police have allegedly resorted to tear gas, rubber bullets, and even live ammunition — causing several injuries.

 Some protestors have even claimed that they were beaten up by members of the Basij, a paramilitary volunteer wing of the Islamic Revolutionary Guard who were acting on the orders of the regime.

-The reports of the tragic event come shortly after President Donald Trump warned Iran not to kill any protestors.
+The reports of the tragic event come shortly after President Donald Trump warned Iran not to kill any protesters.

 “To the leaders of Iran – DO NOT KILL YOUR PROTESTERS.
 Thousands have already been killed or imprisoned by you, and the World is watching.
 More importantly, the USA is watching.
 Turn your internet back on and let reporters roam free!
 Stop the killing of your great Iranian people!”
 Trump wrote in a tweet.